-Currently, there is no specific MoA prescribed for resistant starch in section S11-4.
-The current MoAs for analysing total dietary fibre in the Code measure some but not all resistant starch in a food and the amount measured depends on the food matrix.
+At present, section S11-4 does not include a specific MoA for resistant starch.
+The current MoAs for analysing total dietary fibre in the Code measure some, but not all, resistant starch in a food and the amount measured depends on the food matrix.
 Those methods do not distinguish resistant starch from other forms of dietary fibre present in the food.

-The draft variation requires food suppliers to use AOAC 2002.02 to specifically determine the quantity of resistant starch in a food in accordance with section S11-4 if resistant starch is to be specifically declared as a sub-group nutrient of dietary fibre in a nutrition information panel on a food label.
+The approved draft variation will mean that food suppliers must use AOAC 2002.02 to determine the quantity of resistant starch in a food in accordance with section S11-4 if resistant starch is to be declared specifically as a sub-group nutrient of dietary fibre in a nutrition information panel on a food label.